Remember when rain ponchos were the ugliest thing in the world?

 Having just spent the last year backpacking around the world I can safely tell you the difference between the rain jacket and the poncho and why and when you need both.

-- If you are traveling to somewhere cold – NYC in the winter for example, then the poncho is not for you.
+- If you are travelling to somewhere cold – NYC at Christmas time for example, then the poncho is not for you.
 Take a rain jacket, wear thin layers and you will be both warm and dry.

 - If however, you are visiting Europe or Asia (we spent three weeks in Japan last year and the poncho was perfect) in the spring or summer, then go for the poncho.